 Apart from assisting you with retrieving your long-forgotten properties, our app helps you deal with burdensome bureaucracy and paperwork you would rather skip.

-Open DoNotPay in your web browser and discover other practical advice related to:
+Open DoNotPay in your and discover other practical advice related to:

 - Scheduling a DMV appointment fast and easy

 - Jumping the phone queue when getting in touch with customer service reps